 2.18.
-If operating organizations are allowed to derive their own clearance levels for specific situations (i.e. specific clearance, see Section 7) on the basis of the clearance criteria in GSR Part

-3 [1], the regulatory body should require that the operating organizations demonstrate that these levels will provide an equivalent level of protection and safety.
+If operating organizations are allowed to derive their own clearance levels for specific situations (i.e. specific clearance, see Section 7) on the basis of the clearance criteria in GSR Part 3 [1], the regulatory body should require that the operating organizations demonstrate that these levels will provide an equivalent level of protection and safety.
 In such cases, the regulatory body and the operating organization should explain the implications of the derived clearance levels to relevant interested parties (see Section 8).
 If there are conditions specified on the type and amount of material to be cleared or on its destination, then these should also be explained.

 2.19.
 In addition to defining or approving clearance levels in terms of activity concentration or surface contamination, the regulatory body should also specify averaging masses, volumes or areas of material to be monitored for clearance.
 When approving specific clearance levels proposed by an operating organization, the regulatory body should specify other relevant parameters, such as those related to the characteristics of the material or its geometry.
 The regulatory body should also specify additional monitoring criteria to identify non-uniform distribution of activity and how to interpret the results for clearance purposes.
-Further recommendations are provided in paras 4.25-4.39.
+Further recommendations are provided in paras 4.23-4.37.

 2.20.
-The regulatory body should specify that deliberate dilution and/or mixing with non-radioactive material to meet clearance levels prior to release of material from regulatory control is not an acceptable practice, unless permission is obtained from the regulatory body for such an action.
-Further recommendations are provided in paras 4.61-4.65.
+The regulatory body should specify that deliberate dilution and/or mixing with non-radioactive material to meet clearance levels prior to release of material from regulatory control is generally not an acceptable practice.
+However, in some specific exceptional cases, permission may be obtained from the regulatory body for such an action.
+Further recommendations are provided in paras 4.59-4.63.